maitag/peote-view-origin/README.md

 	2) user-interface (DisplaylistType.PICK to interact with Elements)

 - elements with same program will be drawn fastest (throught opengl drawarray)
-- use only 1 bufferSegment in Displaylist if there is only one program ;)
+- use only 1 bufferSegment in Displaylist if there is only one program
+- for nested animations use "renderToTexture" in Displaylists

 ####Todo

-- render to texture
+- new scaling-type for displaylists and elements (float values for positions and sizes)
-- more defaults to display simple image only
+- defaults to reduce repeating parameters in setElement()
 - more simple samples, usability and platform tests, api improvement, optimization
 - tile animation on gpu
 - more demos ;)